-By doing so, you can tackle some common patient flow management issues, boost your practice’s day-to-day operations, and ensure a satisfying healthcare experience.
+By doing so, you can tackle some common issues, boost your practice’s care pathways, ensure patient safety and a high level of satisfaction.

 Medesk allows you to set arbitrary parameters in your reports and get filtered data.
 For example, you can create a report on a specific group of patients, on a selected employee, his position, department, as well as by any tags.Learn more >>

-Here are some of the best tips we’ve compiled to help you deliver the patient flow experience your patients deserve and overcome challenges along the way:
+Here are some of the most helpful tips we’ve compiled to help you deliver the patient flow experience your patients deserve.
+We've also compiled tips to overcome challenges along the way.

 #1.
 Build a "Fast-Track" System for Emergencies

-Sometimes, patients with non-urgent needs will be admitted to the emergency room and disturb effective patient flow by “stealing” time that doctors could be spending caring for emergency cases.
+Sometimes, patients with non-urgent needs will be admitted to the emergency room and disturb effective flow by “stealing” time doctors could spend caring for emergency cases.

 To avoid this, you can establish a fast-track system.
-Fast-track systems are built to effectively handle patients with non-urgent needs admitted to Emergency Departments.
+Fast-track systems are built to effectively handle non-urgent patients admitted to acute hospitals.

-For starters, establishing a "fast-track" navigation system for patients who need non-urgent care helps reduce long waiting times and improve patient flow across the emergency department, allowing such patients to receive care more quickly.
+For starters, establishing a "fast-track" navigation system for elective patients who need non-urgent care helps reduce long waiting times and improve patient flow across the emergency department, allowing such patients to receive care faster.

-For example, if you implement an effective fast-track system, a doctor may treat one patient with minor urgent needs while awaiting the test results of another patient in for emergency care.
+For example, if you implement an effective fast-track system, a doctor may treat one patient with minor urgent needs while awaiting another patient's test results.

-Fast-track systems can also benefit patients with chronic conditions, such as those suffering from chronic chest pain or asthma.
-In the case of a patient with an asthma attack, for example, a nurse could administer them a cure while doctors deal with more urgent cases.
+Fast-track systems can also benefit patients with chronic conditions, such as chronic chest pain or asthma.
+In the case of a patient with an asthma attack, for example, a nurse could administer a cure.
+Doctors provide medical care for more urgent cases, like interventions.

-Thus, implementing a fast-track system in the emergency department can reduce the amount of time a patient spends there while simultaneously increasing patient satisfaction.
+Thus, implementing a fast-track system in the emergency department can reduce patient time there while simultaneously increasing patient satisfaction.

 #2.
 Form a Patient Flow Team

-Numerous research studies have demonstrated the significance of forming interdisciplinary teams to ensure quality improvements for efficient patient flow management.
+Numerous case studies have demonstrated the significance of forming multidisciplinary teams to ensure quality improvements for efficient patient flow management.

-Your patient flow team will contribute a variety of viewpoints and hands-on experience, discuss the underlying causes of patient flow issues specifically for your healthcare practice, and propose potential solutions.
+Your patient flow team will contribute a variety of viewpoints and hands-on experience, discuss the underlying causes of flow issues specifically for your practice, and propose potential solutions.

 Identifying the correct people to implement patient flow improvement strategies will be critical to forming a successful patient flow team.
-Once formed, the team should meet regularly to ensure that patient flow is as seamless as possible.
+Once formed, the team should meet regularly to ensure seamless patient movement.

-Members of the team can start off their work by answering questions such as:
+Members of the team can start their work by answering questions such as:

-- Is there anything wrong with the existing patient flow process?
+- Is there anything wrong with the existing flow process?

-- Are all of the steps in the current flow necessary?
+- Are all steps in the current flow necessary?

-- Can some of the patient flow management steps be accomplished at the same time?
+- Can some steps be accomplished at the same time?